datarefuge/workflow/README.md

 # Overview

-This document describes the process that a site goes through from the time it has been identified by a [seeder & sorter](https://github.com/datarefugephilly/workflow/blob/master/seednsort.md) as "uncrawlable" until it is made available as a record in the [datarefuge.org](http://www.datarefuge.org) ckan data catalog.
+This document describes the process that a url/dataset goes through from the time it has been identified by a [seeder & sorter](https://github.com/datarefugephilly/workflow/blob/master/seednsort.md) as "uncrawlable" until it is made available as a record in the [datarefuge.org](http://www.datarefuge.org) ckan data catalog.
 The process involves four distinct stages, and is designed to maximize smooth hand-offs so that each phase is handled by someone with distinct expertise in the area they're tackling, while the data is always being tracked for security.